 Luisa Pari and Anna Frassine have been our professional associates for 35 years.
 Here they collaborate inpainting the damage on WPA mural in City Hall, Cedar Rapids

 In-house, I have always valued the team effort that has come together in our private painting conservation practice.
 And I have always preached that professional service companies, like ours, require collaboration with other professionals (many in parallel specialties that can compliment your own work).
 One of the strategies to “up my game” is to associate with other successful business people and let their smarts “rub off” onto me.

-Mural Conservation of The Contribution of Negro Women in American Life and Education – A National Treasure in Houston, TX
+Before Conservation, The Contribution of Negro Women in American Life and Education

 This amazing public art, painted in the South in 1953, addresses the several, then, unpopular themes of women’s rights, equality of rights for all races including access to public education, freedom of speech, land ownership.
 “The Contribution of Negro Women in American Life and Education” was, of course, honoring and remembering the sacrifices of those known African American women in this struggle on behalf of their communities and families.
 This heartfelt recognition and plea sends a message about human rights equally applicable for all women of all races in all countries.